PENTON / KTM motorcycle

 All KTM cylinders can be re-sleeved, however in some cases there are more than one style of sleeve for a size of cylinder - in particular the 250 and 400 cylinders.
 The 250 cylinders could use a sleeve with a standard bore size of 71 or 72mm.
 Look for casting mark "ELKO EZ 71" or "ELKO EZ 72" The 400 cylinders could use a sleeve with a standard bore size of 81 or 82mm.
 Look for casting mark "ELKO EZ 81" or "ELKO EZ 82" Double check the casting marks on your cylinder (see above photos for locations) to determine what size cylinder that you have before calling to order a new sleeve.

 Do not take your cylinder to just any shop for re-sleeving or boring.
 Make sure that they have the experience of working on vintage 2-stoke cylinders.
-Shops doing work on the new motors can screw up your cylinder because there is a difference in setting them up.
-I recommend the services of Bore-Tech in Ohio or Forest Stahl in Indiana.
-They have the experience and know how to do the job right the first time.
-Check the "professional services" listing on the General Information page. |
+Shops doing work on the new motors can screw up your cylinder because there is a difference in setting them up. |

 ||